Teaching From Home? We Can Help!

 Was this review helpful?

-Students can use the Newton's Cradle to design, test, and refine a device that converts energy from one form to another.
+Students can use Choositz Decision Balls to apply scientific ideas to design, test, and refine a device that convert energy from one form to another.

-Students can use the Newton's Cradle design, build, and refine a device that works within given constraints to convert one form of energy into another form of energy.
+Students can use Choositz Decision Balls to design, build, and refine a device that works within given constraints to convert one form of energy into another form of energy.

 * NGSS is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of, and do not endorse, this product.